AIRI-Institute/GLiRA/README.md

-Official repository of the GLiRA: Black-Box Membership Inference Attack via Knowledge Distillation.
+# GLiRA: Black-Box Membership Inference Attack via Knowledge Distillation.

+This code is the official implementation of [GLiRA](https://arxiv.org/abs/2405.07562).

+If you have any questions, feel free to email Andrey Galichin (Andrey.Galichin@skoltech.ru).

 ## Installation